Students walking outside campus together

 Please note: for the following degrees, all applications will be referred to the International Study Centre for approval.

 Applicants are required to show evidence of working towards Grade 8 Practical in one instrument or voice (ABRSM/Trinity/Rockschool).
 This will be assessed by means of a short audition when applying for the International Foundation Year.
-They are also required to have achieved Grade 5 Theory (ABRSM/Trinity).
+Please refer to centre.

 • BMus (Hons) Music